IUDataStructuresCourse/course-web-page-spring-2025/lectures/RevRev.md

 end
 ```

-With the `reverse_append` lemma in hand, we can complete the
+With the `rev_append` lemma in hand, we can complete the
 proof of the `reverse_reverse` theorem.

 ```{.deduce^#reverse_reverse}